Two Equivalent Realizations of Trigonometric Dynamical Affine Quantum Group $U_{q,x}(\widehat{sl_2})=U_{q,\lambda}(\widehat{sl_2})$, Drinfeld Currents and Hopf Algebroid Structures: -Hopf Algebroid Structures

-In order to develop the representation theory and to make contact with the more familiar dynamical algebras, we will consider the subalgebra $U_{q,x}(\slth)$ and $U(R_{q,x}(\slth))$.
+In order to develop the representation theory and to make contact with the more familiar dynamical algebras, we will consider the subalgebras $U_{q,x}(\slth)$ and $U(R_{q,x}(\slth))$ of $U_{q,x}(\glth)$ and $U(R_{q,x}(\glth))$ respectively.
 The $H$-Hopf algebroid structures is also more transparent on these subalgebras.
 We begin by introducing the dynamical determinant element, similar to the finite-dimensional case \cite {KR} as follows:

-\begin{dfn} \lb{det} The Dynamical Determinant element is defined as \be && Det(L^{\pm}(u))=L^{\pm}_{11}(u+1)L^{\pm}_{22}(u) - q^{}\frac{\eta(P-1)}{\eta(P)} L^{\pm}_{12}(u+1)L^{\pm}_{21}(u). \en \end{dfn} \noi The main properties are given below: \begin{prop} The element $Det(L^{\pm}(u))$ is central in $U(R)$.
+\begin{dfn} \lb{det} The Dynamical Determinant element is defined as \be && Det(L^{\pm}(u))=L^{\pm}_{11}(u+1)L^{\pm}_{22}(u) - \frac{q\eta(P-1)}{\eta(P)} L^{\pm}_{12}(u+1)L^{\pm}_{21}(u). \en \end{dfn} \noi The main properties are given below: \begin{prop} The element $Det(L^{\pm}(u))$ is central in $U(R)$.
 Further, \bea \lb{deltadet} &&\Delta(Det(L^{\pm}(u)))=Det(L^{\pm}(u)) \tot Det(L^{\pm}(u)), \quad \varepsilon(Det(L^{\pm}(u)))=1. \ena \end{prop}